LLN273/RNAseq_Lsinapis/README.txt

 # 3. FUNCTIONAL ANNOTATION BASED ON TRINOTATE PROTOCOL

 # a.
-Identify each trinity transcript using modified Trinotate protocol
+Annotate each trinity transcript using modified Trinotate protocol

 03_trinotate_functional_annotation.sh